 But doing this every week for the first 22 months of our child’s life?
 It just wasn’t in the cards for us.
 There’s sleeping schedules, sleep deprivation, feeling comfortable with leaving your baby at night with someone (did I mention, your FIRST baby?), etc.

-So, while we’ve had some hellacious-ly fun dates out on the town since baby was born, the majority of our weekly date nights have been in the comfort of our own home (er, well, at least in the comfort of within baby-monitor-distance.
+So, while we’ve had some hellacious-ly fun dates out on the town since baby was born, the majority of our weekly at home date nights for married couples (that's us!) have been in the comfort of our own home (er, well, at least in the comfort of within baby-monitor-distance.
 You’ll see more info on that below).

 With the help of ideas from others, we’ve managed to come up with some really unique ways to create an experience that feels just like we’d been out on the town.

 I’d like to pass those along to you in your quest to keep the intimacy + romance + fun alive with your partner after baby comes along.

 Pssst: Yes, these are all tested by me and my spouse, Paul, over the last 11 months.
 Boy did we have some fun!
 A note on the ones that took place outside – you need to just be within comfortable distance from your baby so that you can hear them and/or check on them in case something’s wrong.
 This could be by opening a window near their bedroom so you would hear them cry, or using a baby monitor with a decent distance, or checking in on them every so often by opening the back door to your house and seeing if you hear a peep.
 It’s all up to your comfort level!

 But First, How Date Nights Work in Our Household